laardee/OpenTripPlanner-data-container/README.md

 #### Configuration
 It is possible to change the behaviour of the data builder by defining environment variables.

-* "ROUTER_NAME" defines which data container will be built and deployed.
+* "ROUTER_NAME" defines for which router the data gets updated for.
 * "DOCKER_USER" defines username for authenticating to docker hub.
 * "DOCKER_AUTH" defines password for authenticating to docker hub.
 * (Optional, default v3 and tag based on date) "DOCKER_TAG" defines what will be the updated docker tag of the data server images in the remote container registry.